Starting Backgrounds

 31. Wizard

-Wizards are scholarly mages who devote themselves to the four arcane arts which they consider to be most elegant and profound: finding, binding, seeming, and conjuring.
+Wizards are scholarly mages who devote themselves to the four arcane arts which they consider to be most elegant and profound: finding, binding, seeming, and changing.

 Skills: